It takes great vision to see something where there is nothing.

 When I visited Ben Gurion’s modest home in the Negev, I noticed in his vast library a surprising volume: Things to Come, by J. Dwight Pentecost—a hardback that explains the Bible’s fulfillment of Israel’s hope through the Messiah, Jesus Christ.
 Even the birth of the state of Israel in 1948 affirms God’s faithfulness to continue with a people who will receive the land promised to Abraham.

 Isaac’s words almost sound prophetic: “At last the LORD has made room for us, and we will be fruitful in the land” (Genesis 26:22).

 Our setbacks only serve to glorify God as He keeps His promises against impossible odds.
 (Tweet that.)

 Prayer of application:

 Lord, I’ve lost count of the wells that the Philistines have filled in my life.
 It seems every bit of progress I enjoy finds the enemy in opposition.
 But Your care for Isaac in the barren Negev and Your sustaining the Jews throughout the ages reveal that You are a God who keeps His word.
 No argument or opposition I experience today can outstay Your blessing.
 A thousand lost wells only serve to glorify You more when You fulfill Your promises to me against impossible odds.

 Question: What hope do you cling to when your wells get full of dirt?
-Please leave a comment.
+You can leave a comment by clicking here.

 Adapted from Wayne Stiles, Going Places with God: A Devotional Journey Through the Lands of the Bible (Ventura, CA: Regal, 2006), page 38.